 This Briefing aims to summarize in a non-technical way the essentials of investment fund pricing and valuation for this audience.
 Delegates will leave with an understanding of the main methods and sources used for fund valuation, how these can be tested and challenged, techniques for governance and oversight and the kinds of reporting and record keeping required.

 During the Briefing we will look at key topics such as odd-lot pricing, tolerances, price challenges and overrides, exception reporting, stale prices, back testing and escalation procedures.
+There will also be a case-study review of some of the key enforcement cases relating to valuation.

 Delegates do not need to have any technical knowledge of asset pricing methodologies.